Corporate Entrepreneurship: Definition, Types, Examples & how it works

 Four Models of Corporate Entrepreneurship

-Two measurements under the direct control of management reliably differentiate how companies approach corporate entrepreneurship.
+Two measurements under management’s direct control reliably differentiate how companies approach corporate entrepreneurship.

 The first dimension is organizational ownership.
-Who, if someone, within the organization, has primary ownership for the formation of new businesses?
+Who, if someone, within the organization, has primary ownership for forming new businesses?

-The second is resource authority: Is there a committed pot of money allocated to corporate entrepreneurship, or are new business concepts funded in an ad hoc manner through divisional or corporate funds or slush funds?
+The second is resource authority: Is there a committed pot of money allocated to corporate entrepreneurship, or are new business concepts funded ad hoc through divisional or corporate funds or slush funds?

 Each model signifies a distinct way of fostering corporate entrepreneurship.
 A closer look at the models exemplifies how they help companies build corporate entrepreneurship in dissimilar ways.
 Together the two dimensions produce a matrix with four dominant models: opportunist, enabler, advocate, and producer.